rober12345/k-nearest-neighbors-project-tutorial/README.md

 **Step 8:**

-We will reduce our dataset by combining all our previous converted columns into only one column named 'tags' (which we will create).
+We will reduce our dataset by combining all our previously converted columns into only one column named 'tags' (which we will create).
 This column will now have ALL items separated by commas, but we will ignore commas by using lambda x :" ".join(x).

 ```py